8. Performance & scalability

-LAMMPS performance on several prototypical benchmarks and machines is discussed on the Benchmarks page of the LAMMPS WWW Site where CPU timings and parallel efficiencies are listed.
-Here, the benchmarks are described briefly and some useful rules of thumb about their performance are highlighted.
+Current LAMMPS performance is discussed on the Benchmarks page of the LAMMPS WWW Site where CPU timings and parallel efficiencies are listed.
+The page has several sections, which are briefly described below:

-A useful metric from the benchmarks is the CPU cost per atom per timestep.
-Since LAMMPS performance scales roughly linearly with problem size and timesteps, the run time of any problem using the same model (atom style, force field, cutoff, etc) can then be estimated.
-For example, on a 1.7 GHz Pentium desktop machine (Intel icc compiler under Red Hat Linux), the CPU run-time in seconds/atom/timestep for the 5 problems is
+For all the benchmarks, a useful metric is the CPU cost per atom per timestep.
+Since performance scales roughly linearly with problem size and timesteps for all LAMMPS models (i.e. interatomic or coarse-grained potentials), the run time of any problem using the same model (atom style, force field, cutoff, etc) can then be estimated.

 Performance on a parallel machine can also be predicted from one-core or one-node timings if the parallel efficiency can be estimated.
 The communication bandwidth and latency of a particular parallel machine affects the efficiency.
 On most machines LAMMPS will give parallel efficiencies on these benchmarks above 50% so long as the number of atoms/core is a few 100 or greater, and closer to 100% for large numbers of atoms/core.
 This is for all-MPI mode with one MPI task per core.
 For nodes with accelerator options or hardware (OpenMP, GPU, Phi), you should first measure single node performance.
 Then you can estimate parallel performance for multi-node runs using the same logic as for all-MPI mode, except that now you will typically need many more atoms/node to achieve good scalability.